ChristofferDahlen/transfer-issue-action/README.md

   Your original issue has been moved to [https://github.com/lando/transfer-issue-action/issues/53](https://github.com/lando/transfer-issue-action/issues/53)
   ```

-* Apply labels to the transffered issue.
+* Apply labels to the transferred issue.

 ## Events